hurter3/LionsTour2021SA/README.md

     - **Cart app**
         - ***cart.html***
-            - The listing of intended items to purchase.
+            - The listing of intended items to be purchased.
+This is held in the users session memory and accessible from any page until they power down.
             - The user can update or delete any item before going to checkout.
-            - If the cart is clicked when empty then it will provide a user mesage and take them to a listing of all the products.
+            - If the cart is clicked when empty then it will provide a user message and take them to a listing of all the products.

     - **Checkout app**
         - ***checkout.html***